desiderantes/gemnasium-gradle-plugin/README.md

    1. Build and publish the updated plugin code to the local maven repository on the Docker container:

       ```shell
-      root@docker:/gemnasium-gradle-plugin# ./gradlew publishToMavenLocal
+      root@docker:/gemnasium-gradle-plugin# /gemnasium-gradle-plugin/gradlew -p /gemnasium-gradle-plugin/ publishToMavenLocal
       ```

-       **Note:** In order for the modified plugin which has been published to the local maven repository in the above step to take precedence over the remote [gemnasium-gradle-plugin](https://plugins.gradle.org/plugin/com.gemnasium.gradle-plugin), the version value in [build.gradle.kts](build.gradle.kts#L10) must not be changed.
+       **Note:** In order for the modified plugin which has been published to the local maven repository in the above step to take precedence over the remote [gemnasium-gradle-plugin](https://plugins.gradle.org/plugin/com.gemnasium.gradle-plugin), the version value in [build.gradle.kts](build.gradle.kts#L10) must match the one specified in the `dependencies { classpath 'com.gemnasium:gradle-plugin:<VERSION>' }` block of the `/gemnasium-gradle-plugin-init.gradle` file in the `gemnasium-maven` Docker image that you're currently running.

        If you change the `version` value in `build.gradle.kts`, then _the remote_ [gemnasium-gradle-plugin](https://plugins.gradle.org/plugin/com.gemnasium.gradle-plugin) will be used in step `6.
-Execute the plugin against the new invalid project created above` below instead of the modified _local plugin_.
+Execute the plugin against the...` below instead of the modified _local plugin_.

    1. Create the `gradle wrapper` in the `/gradle-plugin-builder` directory on the Docker container: